danielfdickinson/image-handling-mod-hugo-dfd/README.md

     "rel" "For link: E.g. ('nofollow')"
     "imageWrapper" "element in which to wrap <img> element" "caption" "A <figcaption> if image wrapper is <figure>, <span> if there is no title, or <div> if there is a title (because title will be wrapped in an <h2>"
-    "attr" "More caption text (but can be wrapped by a hyperlink via attrLink), only for a '<figure>'" "attrLink" "A hyperlink wrapped around attr, only if 'attr' above" "noImageWrapper" (If true you get a bare <img> element; default for render-image render hook)
+    "captionRendered" "caption is HTML, not Markdown or plain (default false)" "attr" "More caption text (but can be wrapped by a hyperlink via attrLink), only for a '<figure>'" "attrLink" "A hyperlink wrapped around attr, only if 'attr' above" "noImageWrapper" (If true you get a bare <img> element; default for render-image render hook)